Hosted GitOps Runtime setup

 - Verify that both repositories have been created in your Git account.

 - Optional.
 To see your tokens, click View Tokens.

 If you return to the Runtimes page and select the Git Source tab, you will now see the Git Source that Codefresh created.

 The Sync State may be Unknown for a few moments until it is synced to the Codefresh cluster.

-Connect a destination cluster to the hosted runtime and register it as a managed cluster.
+Connect a destination cluster to the Hosted GitOps Runtime and register it as a managed cluster.
 Deploy applications and configuration to the cluster.
 For managed cluster information and installing Argo Rollouts, see Add and manage external clusters.

 Before you begin